camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/use-connectors/index.md

 Using this in other areas can lead to unexpected results and incidents.
 :::

-## Variable/Response Mapping
+## Variable/response mapping

 When a **Connector** is expected to return a result, **Connectors** feature a dedicated section known as `Response Mapping`, comprising two essential fields: `Result Variable` and `Result Expression`.
-These fields serve the purpose of exporting responses from external **Connector** calls into process variables.
+These fields export responses from external **Connector** calls into process variables.

-### Result Variable
+### Result variable

-This field serves to declare a singular process variable designated for the export of responses from a **Connector** call.
+This field declares a singular process variable designated for the export of responses from a **Connector** call.
-The resultant process variable can be subsequently utilized within the ongoing process.
+The resulting process variable can be subsequently utilized within the ongoing process.

-### Result Expression
+### Result expression

-This field facilitates the mapping of a **Connector** response into multiple process variables, providing further flexibility of the variables utilization within the ongoing process.
+This field facilitates the mapping of a **Connector** response into multiple process variables, providing further flexibility of the variable utilization within the ongoing process.
 Additionally, the extracted values can be transformed with [FEEL expressions](/components/concepts/expressions.md).

-To ensure process isolation, it is imperative to note that Connectors do not have access to process instance variables.
+To ensure process isolation, note that Connectors do not have access to process instance variables.

 :::note
 While using this field, a process variable with the name `response` is reserved.